nim65s/matrix-webhook/README.md

 ## Start

-Create a matrix user for the bot, and launch this app with the following arguments or environment variables:
+Create a matrix user for the bot, and launch this app with the following arguments and/or environment variables (environment variables update defaults, arguments take precedence):

 ```
 matrix-webhook -h